Stonmai/recommendation-service/README.md

 █ TOTAL RESULTS

-checks_total.......: 15249   304.670205/s
+checks_total.......: 15137   302.575296/s
-checks_succeeded...: 100.00% 15249 out of 15249
+checks_succeeded...: 100.00% 15137 out of 15137
-checks_failed......: 0.00%   0 out of 15249
+checks_failed......: 0.00%   0 out of 15137

 ✓ status is 200 or 503

 CUSTOM
-cache_hits.....................: 15249  304.670205/s
+cache_hits.....................: 15131  302.455361/s
+cache_misses...................: 5      0.099946/s

 HTTP
-http_req_duration..............: avg=2.08ms  min=219µs   med=1.76ms  max=15.22ms p(90)=3.84ms p(95)=4.76ms
+http_req_duration..............: avg=2.21ms  min=287µs   med=1.77ms  max=58.85ms  p(90)=4.01ms  p(95)=5.09ms
- { expected_response:true }...: avg=2.08ms  min=219µs   med=1.76ms  max=15.22ms p(90)=3.84ms p(95)=4.76ms
+ { expected_response:true }...: avg=2.21ms  min=287µs   med=1.77ms  max=47.15ms  p(90)=4.01ms  p(95)=5.09ms
-http_req_failed................: 0.00%  0 out of 15249
+http_req_failed................: 0.00%  1 out of 15137
-http_reqs......................: 15249  304.670205/s
+http_reqs......................: 15137  302.575296/s

 EXECUTION
-iteration_duration.............: avg=52.78ms min=50.38ms med=52.52ms max=69.92ms p(90)=54.6ms p(95)=55.66ms
+iteration_duration.............: avg=53.17ms min=50.49ms med=52.72ms max=118.45ms p(90)=55.31ms p(95)=56.78ms
-iterations.....................: 15249  304.670205/s
+iterations.....................: 15137  302.575296/s
 vus............................: 1      min=1          max=20
 vus_max........................: 20     min=20         max=20

 NETWORK
-data_received..................: 18 MB  362 kB/s
+data_received..................: 18 MB  359 kB/s
-data_sent......................: 1.6 MB 31 kB/s
+data_sent......................: 1.5 MB 31 kB/s
 ```

+### Results Analysis

+All three tests passed their thresholds comfortably.
+The P95 latency of 6.05ms for single-user requests is 83x faster than the 500ms threshold, indicating significant headroom for increased load.

+The 0.00% error rate across all tests is notable because the model client simulates a 1.5% failure rate.
+This suggests that during testing, the random failures did not occur in sufficient volume to register — a function of the random seed and short test duration.
+In longer-running tests, the expected ~1.5% failure rate would appear.

+The batch endpoint averaged 2.98ms with P95 of 5.86ms starting from a cold cache.
+The initial batch requests trigger cache misses with full model scoring per user, but because each user's recommendations are cached after the first computation, subsequent batch requests benefit from per-user cache hits.
+With only 20 seeded users and a 500ms sleep between iterations, the cache fully warms within the first second of testing.
+Under production conditions with thousands of users and no sleep between requests, cold-start batch latency would be higher (~200-400ms for 20 uncached users due to model scoring).

 ### Identified Bottlenecks and Limiting Factors

-The primary bottleneck is the **simulated model latency** of 30-50ms per user.
-This is an artificial constraint that dominates single-request response time.
-Without it, cache-miss requests would complete in under 10ms based on database query time alone.
+The **simulated model latency** of 30-50ms per user is the primary bottleneck for cache-miss requests.
+With the cache warm, average response times drop to 2-3ms.
+Without the cache, each request would incur the full model latency plus database query time.

-For the batch endpoint, throughput is limited by `batchConcurrency × model_latency`.
-With 10 workers and ~40ms average model latency, processing 20 users takes approximately `(20/10) × 40ms = 80ms` for model scoring plus database query time, totaling ~200-400ms per batch request.
+For the batch endpoint, throughput is bounded by `batchConcurrency × model_latency`.
+With 10 workers and ~40ms average model latency, processing 20 uncached users takes approximately `(20/10) × 40ms = 80ms` for model scoring alone.
+However, once cached, batch processing completes in under 5ms regardless of page size.

-The **database connection pool** (20 max connections) is the second constraint.
-Under heavy concurrent load, goroutines may block waiting for a connection.
+The **database connection pool** (20 max connections) is the secondary constraint.
+Under heavy concurrent load with cache misses, goroutines may block waiting for a connection.
 This is intentional — unbounded connections would overwhelm PostgreSQL.

 ### Cache Hit Rate Analysis

-The cache effectiveness test demonstrates a hit rate above 99% after the initial warm-up period.
-With 5 unique cache keys and a 10-minute TTL, the first 5 requests are cache misses (one per user), and all subsequent requests are served directly from Redis in under 5ms.
-This reduces average response time by approximately 90% compared to uncached requests and eliminates database load for repeat requests.
+The cache effectiveness test recorded a **99.97% hit rate** (15,131 hits vs 5 misses).
+The 5 misses correspond exactly to the 5 unique users (IDs 1-5) being requested for the first time.
+After the initial warm-up (first ~50ms of the test), every subsequent request was served directly from Redis.

+The impact of caching on response time is clear: the average latency of 2.21ms is dominated by Redis round-trip time rather than database queries and model scoring.
+Without caching, each request would require 3 database queries plus 30-50ms of model latency, resulting in approximately 40-60ms per request — a 20x performance difference.

 ---

-## 14.5 Trade-offs and Future Improvements
+## Trade-offs and Future Improvements

 ### Known Limitations

-**No cache warming.** The first request for each user always experiences the full pipeline latency.
-In production, a background job could pre-populate the cache for active users during off-peak hours.
+**No cache warming.** The first request for each user always experiences the full pipeline latency (~40-60ms).
+In production, a background job could pre-populate the cache for active users during off-peak hours, eliminating cold-start penalties entirely.

-**Pattern-based cache invalidation.** The `SCAN` command used to find and delete cache keys for a user is O(N) in total Redis keys.
+**Pattern-based cache invalidation.** The `SCAN` command used to find and delete cache keys is O(N) in total Redis keys.
 With millions of users, this becomes a bottleneck.
 An alternative is maintaining a Redis Set of cache keys per user for O(1) invalidation.

 **In-process seeding.** The seed logic is bundled with the application binary.
-In a production system, seeding and migrations should be separate CLI commands or init containers.
+In a production system, seeding and migrations should be separate CLI commands or Docker init containers to keep the application binary focused on serving requests.

 **No rate limiting.** The service has no protection against abusive traffic.
-A token bucket middleware or API gateway would be necessary in production.
+A token bucket middleware or API gateway would be necessary in production to prevent resource exhaustion.

+**Single Redis instance.** The current deployment uses a single Redis node, creating a single point of failure for the caching layer.
+Cache failures are handled gracefully (requests fall through to PostgreSQL), but sustained Redis downtime would significantly increase database load.

 ### Scalability Considerations

 **Horizontal scaling.** The service is stateless — all shared state lives in PostgreSQL and Redis.
 It can scale to N instances behind a load balancer with no code changes.

-**Database read replicas.** The repository could accept a separate read-only connection pool pointed at a PostgreSQL replica, offloading recommendation queries from the primary.
+**Database read replicas.** The repository could accept a separate read-only connection pool pointed at a PostgreSQL replica, offloading recommendation queries from the primary and improving read throughput.

-**Redis Cluster.** For large user bases, a single Redis instance may not have enough memory.
-Redis Cluster provides automatic sharding across multiple nodes.

-**Asynchronous batch processing.** For very large user sets, the batch endpoint could publish user IDs to a message queue (e.g., RabbitMQ, Kafka) and process them asynchronously, returning a job ID instead of blocking.
+**Asynchronous batch processing.** For very large user sets (millions of users), the batch endpoint could publish user IDs to a message queue (e.g., RabbitMQ, Kafka) and process them asynchronously, returning a job ID for polling instead of blocking the HTTP request.

 ### Proposed Enhancements

-**Circuit breaker** on the model client to fast-fail during sustained outages instead of waiting for each request to timeout individually.
+**Circuit breaker** After N consecutive failures, return simple popularity-based recommendations instead.
+This prevents wasting time until the model recovers.

-**Request coalescing** to deduplicate concurrent requests for the same user and limit combination.
-If 10 requests arrive for user 1 simultaneously, only one hits the database and the rest wait for the cached result.
+**Request coalescing** to deduplicate concurrent requests for the same user and limit combination at the same time.
+If 10 requests arrive for user 1 simultaneously, only one executes the full pipeline and the rest wait for the cached result.

-**A/B testing support** with versioned scoring algorithms and traffic splitting, enabling experimentation with different weight configurations.

-**Observability** with Prometheus metrics for latency histograms, cache hit rates, error rates by type, and database connection pool utilization.
-Combined with Grafana dashboards for operational visibility.

-**Structured logging** replacing `log.Printf` with a structured logger (e.g., `slog` or `zerolog`) that outputs JSON logs with request IDs, user IDs, and latency measurements for easier debugging and log aggregation.
+**Structured logging** replacing `log.Printf` with a structured logger (e.g., `slog` or `zerolog`) that outputs JSON logs with request IDs, user IDs, and latency measurements for easier debugging.

+**Real-time event streaming** Watch history would not be updated via a direct API call.
+Instead, the streaming platform would emit events when users finish watching content, published to a message queue (e.g., Kafka).
+The recommendation service consumes these events to update watch history, invalidate cached recommendations, and optionally pre-compute fresh recommendations in the background.
+Alternatively, PostgreSQL's LISTEN/NOTIFY with a trigger on the `user_watch_history` table could achieve without external dependencies.

 ---